 Incucyte: Incucyte SX5 (Sartorius) with all possible modules for all types of plates.

-FACS: The Flow Cytometry Service Unit has FACS CantoII analyzer, Sony MA900 cell sorter and a work station with the flow analysis software, FlowJo.
+Flow Cytometry: The Flow Cytometry Service Unit has a FACS CantoII analyzer, a Sony MA900 cell sorter, and a work station with the flow analysis software, FlowJo.
 Our lab has its own license for FlowJo.

-Molecular biology workup: We have all the requested equipment for molecular workup.
+Molecular biology workup: We have all the equipment required for the necessary molecular workups.

 References